charisseysabel/chysbl-blog/_posts/2017-06-07-js-promises.markdown

 {% endhighlight %}

 *Okay, that’s cool.
 But what if we need to call multiple HTTP requests?*
-To perform multiple HTTP requests, we call our `get` function inside the `.then` method’s callback function.
-Remember how our `get` function returns a new Promise object?
+To perform multiple HTTP requests, we call our `getAnimals` function inside the `.then` method’s callback function.
+Remember how our `getAnimals` function returns a new Promise object?
 That means we’ll have access to another `.then` method, which we can use once the second dataset has been successfully retrieved.

 {% highlight javascript %}
-get(housePets)
+get(pets)
   .then(
   function(data) {
     console.log(data);
-    return get(zooPets); // call the get() function
+    return get(zoo); // call the get() function
   })
   .then(function(zooData) { // do something with the second data set once it has returned
     console.log(zooData);
   })
   .catch(function(error) {